MarcoLizza/mode13h.dev/_posts/20yy-mm-dd-tofu-engine-X.md

 Since **#tofuengine** is, as its name says, an *engine* ad not a *framework* I'll stick to this and refine the engine as much as possible.
 The game instance shuold find (almost) everything it needs natively in the engine and no (or at least very few) code should be written to cope for what is missing.

-This lead also to another subject, that is offering support for the typical tools that one whould need while writing a game (vector classes, basic physics, etc...).
+This lead also to another subject, that is offering support for the typical tools that one would need while writing a game (vector classes, basic physics, etc...).

 ## Demo time!